OnSSET/onsset/docs/OnSSET_model.rst

                         **Electricity Demand = Population in 2030 X Selected Access Tier**

 In the bottom-up approach the user can use a combination of different GIS-datasets (e.g. GDP and poverty) in order to generate a custom demand estimate for each settlement.
 This approach requires the user to generate a demand layer and gives more dissagregated measure of deamnd than the urban-rural division in the top-down approach.

+Furthermore, the user can add other demand sectors, including health, education, commercial and agriculture.

 Electricity supply